 About Accelerated Mobile Pages (AMP)

-To go ahead and get started, learn how to make your site faster with AMP.
+To go ahead and get started, learn how to use AMP with Google Ads.

 Faster landing pages typically lead to more conversions, and AMP allows you to create pages that load quickly.
 Combining speed and smoother loading, AMP landing pages often give people much better landing page experiences.
 Landing page experience is an important factor for your Quality Score and Ad Rank.